xzxzxc/youtube-music-bot/README.md

 ```
 dotnet run --project tests\Console.IntegrationTests
 ```
  - To obtain `BotUserId` and `BotUserAccessHash` you could use previous command.
 It asks you to show last user chats.
-Answer `y` and find your test user data by his name (you could use `| grep` for this).
+Answer `y` and find your test user data by this user's name (you could use `| grep` for this).
 If you have no chat with bot - create it manually.